Honda's finance arm to be charged with fair lending violations

-NEW YORK (Reuters) - American Honda Finance Corp, the U.S. lending arm of carmaker Honda Motor Co Ltd, said on Tuesday that American law enforcement agencies are preparing to charge the finance company with discriminatory pricing of loans made through auto dealerships.
+NEW YORK, Dec 2 (Reuters) - American Honda Finance Corp, the U.S. lending arm of carmaker Honda Motor Co Ltd, said on Tuesday that American law enforcement agencies are preparing to charge the finance company with discriminatory pricing of loans made through auto dealerships.

 The U.S. Department of Justice and the Consumer Financial Protection Bureau have authorized an enforcement action against American Honda Finance Corp for violating laws that prevent lenders from charging certain borrowers higher interest rates, the company said in a filing with the U.S. Securities and Exchange Commission.